-1The ratio of the strength of an electrical or other signal carrying information to that of unwanted interference.
+1The ratio of the strength of an electrical or other signal carrying information to that of interference, generally expressed in decibels.

 - Maintaining a high signal-to-noise ratio requires high-sensitivity position detectors and low-noise electronics.

 - The greatest challenge to the wavefront-coding system occurs when the object signal is very weak, resulting in a lower signal-to-noise ratio in the acquired image data.

 - Also, by decreasing the microphone gain, any clipping that might otherwise occur as a result of the user speaking more loudly is avoided and the signal-to-noise ratio is not thereby decreased.